mont266/FriendsOfRescue/content/posts/2021-11-14-welcome-polly.md

 ![](https://ucarecdn.com/9561ca7d-028e-4d40-8395-e6789cca7c43/)

-Polly arrived with us with a bad skin condition that just got out of hand and difficult to keep at bay but finally we have it under control and she is now ready to be spayed ✔️
+Polly arrived with us with a bad skin condition that had simply just got out of hand, but thankfully we now have it under control.
+She will however need to be on long term medication to keep on top of it with her new family ✔️

-Polly is a really affectionate girl who just adores people.
-Polly gets on ok with other dogs but just steam rolls them with play, so we feel a home of her own would suit better 🐶
+Polly is a great example of the lab breed and we just love the bones of her.
+She is a really affectionate girl who just adores people and children.
+She is very gentle with kids, but when it comes to dogs shes gets a bit over excited with play and is a bit of a steam rollerso we feel a pet free home of her own would suit her best ❤️

-Polly is a great example of the lab breed and we just love the bones of her and she so deserves this new start ❤️

 **Please get in touch if you can offer Polly her new home 🏡**